theorangepotato/programming-languages-2019/BNFC-example.md

 ## Exercise:

 Build your own program and parse it.
 Play around to get a feel for which programs parse and which do not.
+If you are adventurous, feel free to modify the grammar as well.
+Come to my office hours or ask in the lectures if you have questions.